 How to keep car insurance costs down

 While most people don’t consider insurance costs when drawing up a vehicle budget, they should, Hartwig says.
-If there’s a particular car you have your eye on, he suggests calling your insurer for a quote so you’re not caught by surprise.
+If there’s a particular car you have your eye on buying, he suggests calling your insurer for a quote so you’re not caught by surprise.

 Anti-theft and immobilization devices like alarms, VIN etching and smart keys can often reduce your insurance premiums — it’s an especially good idea to look into if you own a model that is often stolen.

-Another way to get cheap car insurance is to adjust your deductible, Friedlander suggests.
+Among the other ways to lower cheap car insurance premiums is to adjust your deductible, Friedlander suggests.
 “If you increase your deductible — say you double it from $250 to $500, you might be looking at 10% less,” he says.

 Lastly, look for insurance providers whose policies fit your lifestyle and needs, as they may offer reduced rates for certain situations.
 If you're a college student, for example, you may wish to purchase car insurance that offers student discounts.